AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

     </h3>
     ```

-    **TODO**

-    Custom Properties API
+### Custom modifier variables

-    - Components can be modified via their `--mod-*` prefixed custom properties.
-A list of the prefixed custom properties for each UI component can be found in the Spectrum CSS repo's `mods.md` file for each, such as for button -> https://github.com/adobe/spectrum-css/blob/main/components/button/metadata/mods.md.
+Components have a set of variables defined to use for modifiers of classes specific to that component.
+They are prefixed with `--mod-*`, and you used them in the lessons for modifying the Swatch component in the `.color-well` class for reference.
+A list of the prefixed custom properties for each UI component can be found in the Spectrum CSS repo's `mods.md` file for each, such as [here for swatch](https://github.com/adobe/spectrum-css/blob/main/components/swatch/metadata/mods.md), [here for button](https://github.com/adobe/spectrum-css/blob/main/components/button/metadata/mods.md) etc.

     Example: